Skip to main content

 Thrown by addStream, addTrack, removeStream, removeTrack, replaceTrack, and join when called in the wrong lifecycle state, or by addTrack when the same track is added with a conflicting stream.

-import { MeteredPeerStateError } from "@metered-ca/peer";
+import { MeteredPeerStateError } from "@metered-ca/realtime";

 try {